What is hypertension?

 High blood pressure usually appears over a period of many years, and eventually affects almost everyone.
 Fortunately, it is easily detected and once known, you can work with your doctor to control and reduce it.

-Whatmushrooms have useful properties in hypertension?
+Which mushrooms have useful properties for hypertension?

-Shown to reduce hypertension.
+Shown to reduce hypertension

 There are numerous studies on the effect of Reishi extracts as a reducer of hypertension.
 The mushroom has shown to regulate angiotensin converting enzyme (ACE) responsible for controlling blood pressure.